mskelton/mskelton/README.md

 ## 🌱 I’m currently learning

-- [Go](https://golang.org).
-I always enjoy learning new languages and Go seemed like an easy to learn yet powerful language.
+- [Tensorflow](https://www.tensorflow.org/js).
+I'm starting to learn about machine learning with Tensorflow for a small side project I'm working on.
 - [Forex](https://en.wikipedia.org/wiki/Foreign_exchange_market).
 I've begun exploring the world of foreign exchange, MetaTrader 4/5, expert advisors, and more.
 - Ergonomics, starting with my purchase of the [Moonlander](https://www.zsa.io/moonlander/) keyboard from ZSA.
 Super excited to continue to learn more about ergonomics and maintaining a healthy body while doing the things I love to do.